 Every dog is unique and each will be in a different place on the spectrum of uncomfortable to horrified in regard to its triggers (the things it fears).
 As you work with your dog you want to notice it moving down the spectrum (becoming less reactive in regard to it fears as opposed to more).
 For some dogs it may only take a few sessions for it to learn that something isn’t as bad as they thought it was.
 For other dogs, it can take months to years to change their behavior.
 You might want to talk to a vet regarding medications that can help your dog through this process.
 There are also a number of over the counter supplements that some people have had success with.

-There are lots of exercises and games you can use to train your dog.
+There are exercises and games you can use to train your dog.
 Basic obedience training is important to help you and your dog establish a common language.
-To learn even more about working with fearful dogs check out our bibliography.